jimnoble/sprite-sheet-builder/README.md

 Once run, the output folder will contain all sprite sheets as .png, as well as a .json file describing the location and size of each frame of each sequence of each sprite sheet.
 This information is useful for animating within the game.

+All frames are separated from each other and the edge of the screen by one empty pixel.

 Maximum output sprite sheet size is 1024x1024, to match up with OpenGL's maximum texture size.